atulbaraik/PRODIGY_WD_TASKS03/README.md

 # PRODIGY_WD_TASKS03
-I have developed an interactive navigation menu using HTML, CSS and JavaScript as a 3rd task in web development internship.
+I have developed an two player Tic-Tac-Toe game using HTML, CSS and JavaScript as a 3rd task in web development internship.